 Check whether cookies are still available in conversion pages

-In order to measure conversions accurately, the GCLIDs and AUIDs captured in first-party cookies on your landing pages have to be available in the browser on your conversion pages as well.
+In order to measure conversions accurately, the GCLIDs and AUIDs captured in first party cookies on your landing pages have to be available in the browser on your conversion pages as well.
 For this, cookies need to be available in the browser when a customer converts.
-Check with your developer team to make sure that cookies aren't being deleted by your site before customers get to conversion pages (you can use the Developer Tools to test conversions and check if the GCLID and AUID will attach to a cookie.)
+Check with your developer team to make sure that cookies are not being deleted by your site before customers get to conversion pages (you can use the Developer Tools to test conversions and check if the GCLID will be passed through the URL and stored in a cookie.)